 Try these other granola recipes and snacks:

-- The easiest no bake healthy snacks
+- No bake healthy snacks

-- Banana chia seed pudding if you have a sweet tooth
+- Banana chia seed pudding

 - Vegan hemp protein bars